johnnyruz/OctoPrint-OctoVox/extras/octovox.md

 ---

-The Octovox plugin for OctoPrint sends limited printer information to a database for access via Amazon Echo devices.
+The OctoVox plugin for OctoPrint sends limited printer information to a database for access via Amazon Echo devices.
 The problem with other Alexa solutions is that they require exposing access to your Octoprint server over the public internet as well as require providing the external service with your Octoprint API key.

-The Octovox plugin eliminates that security risk by publishing only small informational status updates about your printer that can then be retrieved by the Octovox Amazon Alexa Skill.
+The OctoVox plugin eliminates that security risk by publishing only small informational status updates about your printer that can then be retrieved by the Octovox Amazon Alexa Skill.
 This plugin and Alexa Skill do not allow any manipulation or control over your printer, it is entirely read-only and secured via user accounts.